 - Paying any extant bills

 - Handling real estate tax, etc.

-If you are updating a Georgia Will or otherwise dealing with estate planning and divorce in Georgia, a reputable and skilled attorney can handle the important and complicated issues throughout your life.
+If you are updating a Georgia Will or otherwise dealing with estate planning or divorce in Georgia, a reputable and skilled estate planning attorney can handle the important and complicated issues throughout your life.